11 Health Benefits of Eating 6 Soaked Black Raisins a DayLuke Coutinho

 If you are on high blood pressure medication and also start taking black raisins, there is a chance you may feel a sudden dip.
 Because now your medication and the soaked raisins are both working to lower your blood pressure.
 So you want to make an informed decision.
 Do it safely if it is working for you.
 Keep your doctor in the loop before introducing the change.
 Speak to them about reducing the medication to ensure you do not go into low pressure.

-Black raisins are rich in Vitamin B and Vitamin C. This makes them an excellent immunity-boosting food.
+Black soaked raisins are rich in Vitamin B and Vitamin C. This makes them an excellent immunity-boosting food.
 Loaded with antioxidants, they strengthen your body’s natural immune response.
-The flavonoids present in them keep infections at bay.
+The flavonoids present in them keep infections at bay and keep your immune system strong.
 Your kids will love it because these are sweet.

 Acne, pimples, dull skin, and hair may be a sign that your body needs to get rid of the toxins it has been holding onto.
-Soaked black raisins are highly detoxifying and rich in iron.
+Soaked black raisins are not only good for your immune system, but also highly detoxifying and rich in iron.
 They purify your blood and boost skin and hair health.
 They also improve blood circulation to your scalp.
 The Vitamin C in them maintains collagen in your hair follicles, and Vitamin E prevents free radicals from attacking the hair follicles, thus promoting hair growth.

 Did you know that soaked black raisins can also boost your sleep quality?
 It naturally contains melatonin and gently lulls you to sleep.
 Its antioxidants lower inflammation and oxidative stress associated with insomnia.
 Are you struggling with insomnia?
 Do you want to improve your sleep patterns?
 Try soaked raisins.